Youssef11296/React-Dashboard-Design/README.md

 # `Overview`

+- This App Is Build And Designed By Using REACT, The Most Popular JS Library In The Industry.

-It's a very simple design that created by React, CSS, Material UI
+- It's a very simple design that created by React, CSS, Material UI.

+- It's Created & Built Out Through Two Steps.

+## `What's New In The Second Step?`

+- Thanks To The Powerful Of CSS Flex Boxes, The App Became Much Better By Making It Responsive For All Screens.

+- By Using Firebase Hosting, The App Is Online Hosted Right Now.

-# `Softwares & Techs Dependencies`
+# `Top Softwares & Techs Dependencies`

 - ReactJS